florisdenhengst/cicc/README.md

 Notebooks starting with ``cicc_`` contain demontrations  and evaluation of the CICC framework.

-Notebooks starting with ``finetune_`` contain code for fine-tuning models for intent classification and are not specific to CICC.
+Notebooks starting with ``pretrain_`` contain code for fine-tuning pre-trained models for intent classification and are not specific to CICC.
 These have been included for reproducibility.